Overview

 For most domains the limit is not an issue, you'll need a fairly complex SPF record to surpass the limit.

-If you want to validate the number of DNS queries that it would cost to evaluate the SPF record for your domain, you can use our SPF validator.
+If you want to validate the number of DNS queries that it would cost to evaluate the SPF record for your domain, you can use our SPF record validator.

 So, can you optimise SPF?